 Classification and measurement of financial assets depends on the results of the Solely Payments of Principal and Interest (SPPI) and the business model test.
 The Company determines the business model at a level that reflects how groups of financial assets are managed together to achieve a particular business objective.
-This assessment includes judgement reflecting all relevant evidence including how the performance of the assets is evaluated and their performance measured, the risks that affect the performance of the assets are compensated.
+This assessment includes judgement reflecting all relevant evidence including how the performance of the assets is evaluated and their performance measured, the risks that affect the performance of the assets and how these are managed and how the managers of the assets are compensated.
 The Company monitors financial assets measured at amortized cost or fair value through other comprehensive income that are derecognized prior to their maturity to understand the reason for their disposal and whether the reasons are consistent with the objective of the business for which the asset was held

-Impairment of financial assets
+Impairment of financial asset